Overview

 The **Obelisk Registry** is the main module of Obelisk.
 You’ll use this module to:

 The core idea of Obelisk is "Let the community decide."
 Through UMA, the community votes on which collections to allow in the system.
 Once a collection is approved, users can contribute to it.
-To enable a collection, the community needs to contribute a total of 100 ETH, which will be permanently locked in the Reserve.
-Once the collection hits 100 ETH, it will create an Obelisk NFT Version.
+To enable a collection, the community must contribute 100 ETH, which will be permanently locked in the Reserve.
+Once the collection reaches 100 ETH, it will create an Obelisk NFT Version.

 The **Reserve** is where all ETH received from the protocol is locked permanently to generate yield.
 You can also support the Reserve by locking your ETH for 30 days, but your ETH will not be locked forever.
 There are no direct rewards for supporting the Reserve.